facebookresearch/nevergrad/docs/optimization.rst

     :start-after: DOC_MULTIOBJ_OPT_0
     :end-before: DOC_MULTIOBJ_OPT_1

+Currently most optimizers only derive a volume float loss from the multiobjective loss and minimize it.
-Note that `DE` and its variants have been updated to make use of the multi-objective losses [#789](https://github.com/facebookresearch/nevergrad/pull/789).
-This is a **preliminary** fix since the initial `DE` implementaton was ill-suited for this use case.
+:code:`DE` and its variants have however been updated to make use of the full multi-objective losses [#789](https://github.com/facebookresearch/nevergrad/pull/789), which make them good candidates for multi-objective minimization (:code:`NGOpt` will delegate to DE in the case of multi-objective functions).

 Reproducibility
 ---------------